 Normal Balance: Credit

-Definition: The amount necessary to reconcile obligations with resources for indefinite appropriations derived from the General Fund of the Treasury that is reportable on the Bureau of the Fiscal Service 2108: Yearend Closing Statement.
+Definition: The amount necessary to reconcile obligations with resources for indefinite appropriations derived from the General Fund of the Treasury.
 Although the normal balance for this account is credit, it is acceptable in certain instances for this account to have a debit balance.

 Justification: To remove 2108, since it is no longer a statement.